Skip to main content

 Initial Treatment

-The treatment for nerve pain caused due to pinched nerves is focused on relieving the pressure.
+The treatment for nerve pain caused by pinched nerves is focused on relieving the pressure.
 The initial treatment methods recommended for knee nerve pain include:

-• Avoid Physically Demanding Activities.
-Many activities can compress the peroneal nerve in your knee, such as squatting, the frequent crossing of legs, and wearing high-knee boots and compression garments.
+- Avoid Physically Demanding Activities.
+Many activities can compress the peroneal nerve in your knee, such as squatting, frequently crossing legs, and wearing high-knee boots and compression garments.
 Avoid doing these activities.

 Orthobiologic Methods

-• Platelet-rich Plasma (PRP) Therapy.
+- Platelet-rich Plasma (PRP) Therapy.
 Platelet-Rich Plasma (PRP) therapy stimulates the growth of healthy tissues in your body.
-A human body needs platelets to produce fibrin, a sticky web promoting tissue development.
+The human body needs platelets to produce fibrin, a sticky web promoting tissue development.
 Platelets also enhance the healing process.

 Cell-based or stem cell therapy is completed within 1.5-2 hours, while PRP therapy takes 45 minutes.
 After the treatment, your doctor will probably send you home within a few hours.